TarziaResearchGroup/TarziaResearchGroup.github.io/_pages/research.md

 ### Visualising molecular pores

 [_PoreMapper_](https://github.com/andrewtarzia/PoreMapper) is a very efficient way to map the inside of a molecular pore for visualisation and analysis.
 See a blog post [here](https://andrewtarzia.github.io/posts/2021/11/poremapper-post/).

-## Coarse-grained structure generation

-[_cgx_](https://github.com/andrewtarzia/CGExplore) is a library for using _stk_ with coarse-grained molecules to afford more efficient high-throughput screening and rational design.
-This library is under-development but it's first usage is written up [here](https://chemrxiv.org/engage/chemrxiv/article-details/64c7aed1658ec5f7e57cf4d8).

 ### Databases of toy-model material space